dustmop/co2/README.md

 - +
 - -
 - *
-- bitwise-and
+- and
-- bitwise-or
+- or
-- bitwise-eor
+- xor
 - inc
 - dec
 - wait-vblank